-Because any of the conditions, when not identified and treated properly can lead to serious complications, the FDA has issued its recall.
-Complications identified include heart problems, cardiac arrest, and death in some cases and the following when encountered after receiving treatment should be taken very seriously.
+Because any of the side effects, when not identified and treated properly can lead to serious complications, the FDA has issued the GranuFlo recall.
+Complications identified include heart problems, cardiac arrest, and death in some cases and when encountered after receiving treatment symptoms should be taken very seriously.

 Pharmaceutical and medical products companies in the U.S. are obligated to ensure their products are not only safe for consumers, but also to ensure that they provide proper instructions for use and warnings of possible dangers associated with their products to both consumers and to medical practitioners.